martroben/google_data_analytics_course/devlog.md

 Might be a good idea to generalize the function for creating pdf plots with cutoffs.

+Try to use the same cutoff for both - the maximum of the two

 ## Testing distribution difference
 It seems that with big enough sample sizes, Mann-Whitney gives a tiny p-value.
 I.e. should reject the null-hypothesis that the distributions are the same.